James-Coleman/Framework-Demo/README.md

 It is my intention to implement:

 - SwiftLint

 To provide a consistant code style

-- HGPlaceholders (or similar)
+- ~~HGPlaceholders (or similar)~~

-To show a loading message (or no data message) when a tableview is empty
+~~To show a loading message (or no data message) when a tableview is empty~~

+This was found to be unnecessary and the project simply assigns a background view to UITableView when necessary.